1977 Pocono 500: Practice

 For the first time, activity for the Pocono 500 was shortened to less than a week, and qualifying was not held on the weekend before the race.

 Practice began on Tuesday morning, June 21.
 Johnny Rutherford posted the fastest speed at 188.482 mph.
 Rutherford suffered a scratch to his eye after picking up sand on track.
 Days after losing the Swedish Grand Prix while leading with two laps remaining, Mario Andretti posted the second fastest speed at 185.147 mph.
 Joe Saldana brushed the turn one wall and broke a wheel but returned to the track after replacing the wheel.

 Foyt did not arrive at Pocono until Wednesday morning and drove 35 practice laps, reaching a speed of 185.033 mph.
 Gordon Johncock led Wednesday's practice at 188.719 mph.
-Spike Gehlhausen suffered moderate damage in the day's only crash.
+Spike Gehlhausen's car suffered moderate damage in the day's only crash.

 In the morning practice session on Thursday, Janet Guthrie spun but avoided contact with the wall.